Skip to:

 - Bad experience on the phone.
 Have you ever been shouted at over the phone or have received a rude caller?
 This can traumatize you for life.
 Others may associate phone calls with sad or bad experiences (for example news of death or being scammed).

 - It can be disruptive.
-A phone call demands your attention even when you’re working on something else.
+A phone call demands your full attention.
 There’s also an urgency to it.
 People who call expect to get answers right away.

 - Language problems.
 For some newcomers, the fear of not having perfect English or being misunderstood due to their accent is heightened during a phone call.

 - No body language.
-It is a limited form of communication because we cannot access facial expressions and body language which are additional context cues.
+It is a limited form of communication because we cannot access facial expressions and body language which provide context cues.
 Relying on your voice alone can cause a lot of pressure.

-Beyond these reasons, we have to recognize that talking on the phone is something we cannot avoid.
-It is a necessity if you’re a professional.
-You must get over your fear or dislike of it if you want to conduct business properly.
-Follow these five strategies to make the experience more bearable:
+However, we do have to recognize that talking on the phone is something we cannot avoid.
+If you’re an employee or an an entrepreneur, you must get over your fear or dislike of it if you want to conduct business properly.
+Here are five strategies you can try to make the experience more bearable:

 5 tips to deal with “phone phobia”: